Joe Gauci

-Joe Anthony Gauci (/mt/; born 4 July 2000) is an Australian professional soccer player who plays as a goalkeeper for club Port Vale, on loan from club Aston Villa.
-He represents the Australia national team.
+Joe Anthony Gauci (/mt/; born 4 July 2000) is an Australian professional soccer player who plays as a goalkeeper for club Lincoln City, on loan from club Aston Villa.
+He also represents the Australia national team.

 Gauci began his professional career when he received a scholarship deal with Central Coast Mariners in June 2018.
 He subsequently joined Adelaide City and Melbourne City before signing a scholarship contract with Adelaide United in October 2020.
-He made his A-League debut in March 2021 and went on to make 76 appearances for Adelaide, before he was signed for an undisclosed fee by English Premier League club Aston Villa in January 2024.
-He spent the second part of the 2024–25 season on loan at Barnsley and was loaned to Port Vale for the 2025–26 campaign.
+He made his A-League debut in March 2021 and went on to make 76 appearances for Adelaide before he was signed for an undisclosed fee by English Premier League club Aston Villa in January 2024.
+He spent the second part of the 2024–25 season on loan at Barnsley and was loaned to Port Vale for the 2025–26 campaign and then Lincoln City the following season.

 Internationally, Gauci has made seven appearances for the Australia national team.
 He received his first call-up in 2022 as a train-on player and made his debut in a friendly match against Ecuador in 2023.

 Early life

 Gauci was born on 4 July 2000 in Adelaide, Australia to parents of Maltese descent.
 At the age of four, Gauci moved to Waiheke Island, New Zealand after his mother was posted as a general manager for Kangaroo Island SeaLink.
-While living in New Zealand, Gauci joined local club Waiheke United at youth level and, with his brother, traveled by ferry to Auckland where he started playing football as a striker.
+While living in New Zealand, Gauci joined local club Waiheke United at youth level in 2004 and, with his brother, traveled by ferry to Auckland where he started playing football as a striker.
 Gauci began playing as a goalkeeper during a school football camp in New Zealand.
 He returned to South Australia at age 11 and attended Sacred Heart College.

 Gauci joined Cumberland United after a successful trial.
 During his time at the Clarence Gardens outfit, he represented South Australia in an under-14s national competition held at Coffs Harbour.
 He eventually joined the National Training Centre program, where he was coached by Carl Veart.